 If copying between directories, the DESTINATION user may be different from the SOURCE user.
-If the SOURCE medium is a VOLUME, the receiving user will be the original owner of the file, and the parameter DEST.
-USER-NAME will be ignored.
+If the SOURCE medium is a VOLUME, the parameter DEST.
+USER-NAME will choose between the original owner of the file or a new user-name.
+If a new user-name is specified, you will be asked if you want to copy to this new user.